monkeyyey/stealth_donkey/README.md

 Currently have zero knowledge on this.
 This component is the most important, as it serves the main purpose of this project.

 ## Agent Server Endpoints summary
-1 and 2 are experimental endpoints used to send a file/zipfile to Admin server. <br />
+1 and 2 are experimental endpoints used to send a file/zipfile to `Admin server`. <br />
-3 and 4 are endpoints used to download a file/zipfile from Admin server. <br />
+3 and 4 are endpoints used to download a file/zipfile from `Admin server`. <br />
-5 is and endpoint for command execution on the Client, with the choice to save the result in a specific location on the Client. <br />
+5 is and endpoint for command execution on the `Client`, with the choice to save the result in a specific location on the `Client`. <br />

 ## Agent Server Endpoints